PhillHenry/accelerate_devops/hugo/content/faq.md

 {{% faq-answer %}}
 We will:
 1. conduct a 2-week audit.
-2. select 1 team or two on whom we apply our techniques
+2. select a team or two for whom we apply our techniques
 3. observer their progress using industry standard metrics
 4. if you like what you see (you will) then roll it out to the rest of the business.
 {{% /faq-answer %}}